-The security domain outside of the SPE, the Application domain, typically containing the application firmware, real-time operating systems, applications, and general hardware.
+The security domain (Application domain) outside of the SPE that typically contains the application firmware, real-time operating systems, applications, and general hardware.
 (Equivalent to Rich Execution Environment (REE), or "normal world".)

 In this document, the structure of data is specified in Concise Data Definition Language (CDDL) [RFC8610].